-However the Purple Thread Shed now takes to the road as I’m lucky enough to be invited as a tutor to teach in other gorgeous venues in the UK and abroad and have worked with many embroiderer’s guilds and textile groups across the country.
-I’ve been very fortunate to work with some fabulous venues including The Scottish National Galleries, Edinburgh Museums, The Knitting & Stitching Show and at The Country Living Fair, Crafty Retreats in France and I feel hugely honoured to have worked on the other side of the world with Fibre Arts Australia & Fibre Arts New Zealand.
+However I now take to the road and I’m lucky enough to be invited to teach in gorgeous studios and venues across the UK and overseas.
+I’ve been very fortunate to work with some fabulous venues including The Scottish National Galleries, The Knitting & Stitching Show, Country Living Fair, Crafty Retreats in France and I feel hugely honoured to have worked on the other side of the world with Fibre Arts Australia & Fibre Arts New Zealand.

-Imagine a room full of like-minded people and a table (or two) covered in boxes and tins of glorious vintage materials.
-I LOVE genuine old, scrappy materials that have been used, washed & worn and have their own stories to tell and wherever possible use them in my workshops.
+Imagine a room full of like-minded people and a table (or several) covered in boxes and tins of glorious vintage materials.
+I LOVE genuine old, scrappy materials that have been used, washed & worn and wherever possible use them in my workshops.
 Imagine then having the time and space to be gently guided through a making process that has ‘stories’ and a deep appreciation of materials at its heart.

-Hand stitching is slow so we will rarely finish a piece on the day but my aim is for you to leave with a project that you feel excited by, personally connected to and inspired to continue working on at home.
+Hand stitching is slow so we will rarely finish a piece during the workshop itself, but my aim is for you to leave with a project that you feel excited by, personally connected to and inspired to continue working on at home.
 As well as demonstrating the techniques throughout the workshop, I’ll work with you individually to create your own personal piece.
 I’ll encourage you to capture your own thoughts and memories and help you find ways to incorporate them in your work.

 My Patchwood workshops take a very different approach but the emphasis on ‘stories’ and ‘materials’ remains the same.
-‘Slow stitching’ is replaced by frenzied drilling & stitching but I promise that we have a lot of fun and it’s oddly addictive!
+‘Slow stitching’ is replaced by frenzied drilling & stitching but I promise that we have a lot of fun – but beware, it’s oddly addictive!

 I currently offer the following workshops